jasonsbeer/AmigaPCI/TechnicalManual.md

 **Conventions**

-1) Signals are presented as bold font, such as **_FRAME** or **_TA**.
+1) Signals are presented as bold font, such as **_TS** or **TM2**.
-2) A leading underscore (**_**) is used to indicate a signal is active low.
+2) A leading underscore (**_**) is indicates a signal is active low.
 3) Examples of bus data are italicized, such as *DATA0* or *ADDRESS1*.
-4) A bus's most significant bit will be listed first and least significant last.
-For example, [31..0] indicates bit 31 as the most significant bit.
-Zero is the least.
-Thus, [31..0] indicates a little endian device.
-The opposite will be true for a big endian device.
-5) Hex values are presented with a leading $ (dollar sign) and a space inserted every 4 characters for clarity.
+4) Hex values are presented with a leading $ (dollar sign) and a space inserted every 4 characters for clarity.
-6) AmigaPCI refers to this specification or any implementation of this specification, in part or whole.
+5) AmigaPCI refers to this specification or any implementation of this specification, in part or whole.
-7) CPU refers to the Motorola MC68040 or MC68060 processor, unless otherwise specified.
+6) CPU refers to the Motorola MC68040 or MC68060 processor, unless otherwise specified.

 # AmigaPCI

-The AmigaPCI is a Motorola MC68040 based OCS/ECS* Amiga computer in the ATX form factor.
+The AmigaPCI is a Motorola MC68040/MC68060 based OCS/ECS* Amiga computer in the ATX form factor.
 It provides five AUTOCONFIG capable PCI slots for expansion purposes such as video, sound, etc.

 *Original Chip Set and Enhanced Chip Set, respectively.